Credit Score Basics > What does adverse credit history mean?

-What does adverse credit mean?
+What does adverse credit history mean?

 Adverse credit, or bad credit, refers to negative information on your credit report that shows you've had trouble managing credit responsibly.